 The temples of Angkor

-Angkor's history dates back to the 2nd century but its golden age begins in 802 AD.
-Angkor's splendour began with the Khmer Empire when its founder King Jayavarman II initiated the worship of Hindu deities by creating a single kingdom and declaring himself the God-King.
+Its history dates back to the 2nd century, but its golden age began in 802 A.D. with the Khmer Empire and its founder, King Jayavarman II, who initiated the worship of Hindu deities and created a single kingdom, declaring himself God-King.
 To subdue the tribes and reinforce his supposedly divine ancestry, he began to build great temples.
-It was an empire that dominated Southeast Asia between the 9th and 15th centuries.
+This empire dominated Southeast Asia between the 9th and 15th centuries.

-In 1295 King Jayavarman VII abandoned Hinduism and converted to Buddhism.
-He built Angkor Thom and temples such as Bayon.
-However, in the 13th century, his son, King Jayavarman VIII returned to Hinduism, destroying much of the Buddhist temples.
+In 1295, King Jayavarman VII abandoned Hinduism and converted to Buddhism, thus building Angkor Thom and temples such as Bayon.
+However, in the 13th century, his son, King Jayavarman VIII, returned to Hinduism, destroying much of the Buddhist temples.

-In the early 13th century the Khmer empire began to decline as the Thai Empire began to emerge.
-Finally, in the 16th century, the Khmer Empire was conquered by the Thai Empire.
-This led to the abandonment of Angkor and the jungle took over many of its temples.
+At the beginning of the 13th century, the Khmer Empire began to decline, at the same time that the Thai Empire emerged.
+Finally, in the 16th century, the Khmer Empire was conquered by the Thai Empire, which meant that Angkor was abandoned and the jungle took over most of its temples.

-Angkor Wat was one of the temples that was never completely abandoned because, despite being dedicated to the god Vishnu, it was still inhabited and maintained by Buddhist monks.
+Angkor Wat was one of the temples that was never completely abandoned, since, despite being dedicated to the god Vishnu, it was still inhabited and maintained by Buddhist monks.